-Unless — and here is the brilliant twist …. unless we get paid to act counter-intuitively.
-If rewarded most people will do almost anything.
+Unless - and here is the brilliant twist…. unless we get paid to act counter-intuitively.
+If rewarded, most people will do almost anything.
 Now let’s make that sound good: meet financial incentives (FIs).
 With FIs it is possible to influence the human decision-making process.
 Crudely, you have to pay people to take money.
-In the development world though, this is a golden fleece.
+In the developing world though, this is a golden fleece.

 A study in rural India found that rewarding mothers with lentils once their child completed a stage of immunization, increased full immunization from 5% to 38%.
 In Mexico, the federal government issued micro cash transfers to low-income families on a monthly basis as a reward for school enrollment, which increased by nearly 15%.
 And in Northern Uganda where I conducted research on Unconditional Cash Transfers (UCTs), we found that 85.7% of participants reported turning a profit with their businesses after they received UCTs.

-Fast-forward to the rage of ICOs and the shower of crypto tokens raining fresh funds onto the world of social impact start-ups and blockchain solutions to global problems.
+Fast-forward to the rage of ICOs and the shower of crypto tokens (applications and sites like https://www.coin.cloud/dcms prove immensely beneficial both for personal investors and businessmen) raining fresh funds onto the world of social impact start-ups and blockchain solutions to global problems.
 Can the reasons why people put off getting regular health checkups be remedied by FIs?
 And can the newly discovered token-system of nourishing solution providers become FIs and applied as the miracle tool against poverty?

 The United Nations’ number one sustainable development goal is to eradicate poverty.
-A huge part of the challenge is that sheer number of people without access to any financial services, an estimated 3.5 billion under- and unbanked people globally.
-If crypto coins were part of a behavioral approach to financial services, the results just might be a redefinition of the term tokenism.
-A significant portion of the world’s poor could be on boarded, a first step to increasing economic well-being.
+A huge part of the challenge is the sheer number of people without access to any financial services, an estimated 3.5 billion under- and unbanked people globally.
+If people could buy Bitcoin UK or elsewhere and crypto coins were part of a behavioral approach to financial services, the results just might be a redefinition of the term tokenism.
+A significant portion of the world’s poor could be onboarded, the first step to increasing economic well-being.